 Hablas español?
 Haga clic aquí para obtener un volante que explica el proceso de redistribución de distritos.

 Condado de Modoc Proceso de Redistribución de Distritos

-The Board of Supervisors will be holding public hearings to receive public input on where district lines should be drawn.
-Below is the timeline of the redistricting process and the dates public hearings will be held on:
+The Board of Supervisors held public hearings to receive public input on where district lines should be drawn.
+Below is the timeline of the redistricting process and the dates public hearings were held:

 On December 14, 2021, the Board of Supervisors held their final public hearing to vote on the final recommended Modoc County district map.